DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * `repository` - a place on the internet from which linux distro installs stuff.
 * `root` - a name for an administrator account in linux.
-  Can also mean a place - top level path, like `c:\` is top in windows, root - `/` is top level in linux.
 * `sudo` - [executes](https://www.explainxkcd.com/wiki/images/b/b1/sandwich.png)
   command as root with all privilages.